NG-NEST/ng-nest/lib/ng-nest/ui/input-number/docs/readme.en_US.md

 ---
-label: 'InputNumber 计数器'
+label: 'InputNumber'
 category: 'Form'
 ---

-# InputNumber 计数器
+# InputNumber

-允许输入标准的数字值，可定义范围。
+Allows standard numeric values to be entered, with a definable range.

 ## Used alone